Planning to leave a Bitcoin inheritance to your descendants and wondering about if there is any tax involved?

 Security should be your priority when investing in digital assets.
 Not having backups, losing recovery seeds, robberies, and frauds involving private keys are among the primary causes of inaccessible assets.

-A recent case involving the death of QuadrigaCX’s founder, the largest Canadian exchange at the time, even brought to life Elvis-like death conspiracies.
 No employee or family members had access to the exchange accounts, leaving millions of users to lose their holdings, the company to enter bankruptcy, and to face a myriad of lawsuits.

 Luckily, these processes can be automatised or left to custodial services that manage your holdings and take care of the process of distributing your assets to descendants.